 The student feedback system is a part of HAMK’s quality assurance policy and we use the feedback for improving university operations.

-Please remember to give feedback on the module implementation via HAMK’s feedback system.
-You can give your feedback seven days before the module ends, at the earliest.
+Please remember to give feedback on the module/course implementation via HAMK’s feedback service.
+You may give your feedback seven days before the module ends, at the earliest.
 The system picks the exact end date from the implementation plan in Pakki.
-The feedback system opens seven days before the module ends and it stays open for a month after the module end date.
+The feedback survey opens seven days before the module ends and it stays open for a fortnight after the module end date.

-You may give module feedback via browser.
-The module feedback system recognises the modules you have been accepted to in Pakki.
-Please note that you can give feedback for each module only once and when the feedback form is open.
-If you are cannot give feedback, please send a service request to ServiceDesk or send an email to it(at)hamk.fi
+You may give feedback via Spark feedback service in Pakki.
+The feedback service recognises the modules/courses you have been accepted to in Pakki.
+Please note that you can give feedback for each module only once and when the feedback questionnaire is available.
+If you cannot give feedback, please send a service request to ServiceDesk or send an email to koulutuksentukipalvelut(at)hamk.fi

-With the feedback, we will develop all degree education at HAMK.
-For further information on module feedback and development measures based on feedback, contact the head of your degree programme or module teachers.
+With the feedback, we will develop all education at HAMK.
+For further information on module feedback and development measures based on the feedback, contact the head of your degree programme or module teachers.

 When your thesis is ready, remember to give feedback on the thesis process.
 Please give your feedback with the thesis feedback form.